Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 Typical Cost: Taking this approach, the design commission percentage may be on the order of around 8% to 10% of the cost of the as-built yacht.
 This commission percentage will be added onto the overall build cost and paid to the designer prior to the start of construction.
 For second or third-world build venues, the percentage will of course be varied accordingly.
 In other words, these percentages assume the vessel will be built in the same location as the designer.

 Using a hybrid fee approach, the design commission percentage paid is in addition to any amounts already paid on an hourly basis in order to develop the Preliminary Design and Estimating Plans.
 Using this approach, the overall cost of the design work from beginning to end will amount to more or less the same percentage as would have been the case with an entirely commission based yacht design - in other words somewhere between 10% and 12%.
 Of course this can vary, depending on how many iterations are explored before a preliminary design is settled upon.
-It is important to note that this is for the design itself, and does not include construction related services such as developing NC cutting files, etc.
+It is important to note that this covers the cost of developing design itself, and does not include construction related services such as shop drawings, or developing NC cutting files, etc.

-Using the hybrid approach, the actual cost of the design work will still not be known in advance, essentially being a percentage of a variable (the cost to build the yacht)...!
+Using the hybrid approach, the actual cost of the design work will still not be known in advance, essentially being a percentage of a variable based upon an known (the build cost)...!

 OUR PREFERRED APPROACH